 How to Hard-Boil Eggs for Easter

 Decorating eggs is an Easter rite of passage for me and my sister.
-We’re not doing it “for the kids” since neither of us have any (yet); we just love sketching, coloring and creating our own designs.
-If you use real eggs like we do, there’s a secondary benefit: Once you’re done admiring your tie-dyed handiwork, you can eat your art (well, you know, the inside part.)
+We’re not doing it “for the kids” since neither of us has any (yet); we just love sketching, coloring and creating our own designs.
+If you use real eggs like we do, there’s a secondary benefit: Once you’re done admiring your handiwork, you can eat your art (well, you know, the inside part.)

 At best, hard-boiled eggs are tender and delicious; at worst, they’re overcooked and rubbery with a greenish tint.
 Whether you’re making egg salad or deviled eggs this Easter, try this simple technique to get hard-boiled eggs that are delicious every time.
+Take a look:

 Arrange eggs in a single layer in a medium or large saucepan and cover eggs completely with cold water.
-Bring to a boil over high heat, then turn off the stove completely.
+Bring to a full boil over high heat, then turn off the stove completely.
 Cover the eggs and set a timer for 15 minutes.

 Note: The USDA recommends leaving eggs at room temperature for no more than 2 hours, and consuming hard-boiled eggs within one week.